reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ## Elasticsearch Operations with Spring Data

 We have two ways of accessing Elasticsearch with Spring Data.
-- Repositories : We define methods in an interface and Elasticsearch Queries are generated from method names at runtime.
+- Repositories: We define methods in an interface and Elasticsearch Queries are generated from method names at runtime.

-- Elasticsearch Operations: We create queries have more control on creating Elasticsearch Queries.
+- Elasticsearch Operations: We create queries that have more control over creating Elasticsearch Queries.

 Add diagram